mikeobrien/graphite/docs/getting-started.md

 ### Getting Started

 You can either start out with a new empty web project or with an existing one as Graphite can coexist with your existing Web Api controllers.
+Graphite only supports .NET 4.6.2 or later.

 If you are hosting with ASP.NET, install the following package if it is not already installed: